Back in his comfort zone, Joe Biden hits Amtrak and the campaign trail

 Ed Farley, who wore a yellow “Firefighters for Biden” shirt, cheered for the candidate in Pittsburgh.
 “He’s saving the country right now,” Farley said, explaining why he came out to see Biden.
 “I have young daughters.”

-But there also were more intimate moments that allowed Biden to connect with people.
+But there also were more intimate moments.
 Before boarding the train, he chatted briefly with the conductor, Don Lewis, who later said that he was star-struck by the former vice president.
 The conductor worked on trains for more than four decades — and this was his final trip before retiring.

 During various segments of the trip Biden rode in a diner car with select people invited by the campaign.
 Visitors included Thomas Conway, the president of the United Steelworkers, who told Biden that he’d just cast his ballot for the former vice president.